Today, you will make one fundamental decision that will singularly determine the outcome of your day.

 - You create margin for people – especially those who are most important to you.

-- You can manage your own schedule – rather than it managing you.
+- You’re able to manage your own schedule – rather than it managing you.

 - You can focus on pursuing these top priorities in your life and work.

 The ability to choose your own priorities is empowering.
 It’s energizing.
 It’s enlivening.

 - Have you clearly defined your top priorities?

 - Have you created a personal life plan to help you with life and work balance?

 - Did you write out your vision for your career or organization?

 - Do you have enough margin time – enough time off – to give to these top priorities?
 If not, your present situation is not sustainable.

 Take a few minutes to read the articles linked in the questions above.
 Choose one of the questions to begin working on this week.